 “Because the breathing mechanism is situated in the nose and not in the mouth, the brain of a mouth breather thinks carbon dioxide is being lost too quickly from the nose and stimulates the goblet cells to produce mucous to slow the breathing.
 Thus the viscous circle of mouth breathing triggers mucous formation, blocking nasal passages and nose breathing, leading to more mouth breathing.”

 This means that once you get in the habit of mouth breathing, your body could become confused into continued mouth breathing.
 At this point, intervention of some kind may be required.

 Oxygen therapy has many benefits, including increasing survival when used more than fifteen hours a day.
-But, compared to nasal breathers, do mouth breathers obtain the same health benefits from supplemental oxygen?
+But, when comparing nose breathing vs. mouth breathing, do mouth breathers obtain the same health benefits from supplemental oxygen?